-It is not necessary to switch off the electrical supply at the power outlet to the water heater if you are going away.
-However, if it is necessary to switch off the power to the water heater, refer to "To Turn Off The Water Heater" on page 12.
-If the power to the water heater is switched off and there is a risk of freezing, then it is necessary to drain the gas booster (refer to "Draining the Gas Booster Water Heater" on page 14).
+It is not necessary to switch off the electrical supply at the isolating switch to the water heater if you are going away.
+However, if it is necessary to switch off the power to the water heater, refer to "To Turn Off The Water Heater" on page 11.